Simon Hopkinson: Bibendum

 Bibendum was created out of the abandoned Michelin House on Fulham Road, which served as Michelin's UK headquarters from 1911 to 1985.
 Inside the restaurant, Hopkinson continued his philosophy of well-judged simple cooking which he garnered from his influences Richard Olney, Jane Grigson and Elizabeth David.

 He also began a cookery column in The Independent and in 1994 his first book, Roast Chicken and Other Stories (co-authored with Lindsey Bareham), was published.
 It later won a Glenfiddich Food and Drink Award.
 In 2005, it was voted "Most Useful Cookbook of All Time" by Waitrose Food Illustrated magazine.

 Also in 1994, Hopkinson suffered what he termed a "mini-breakdown" during restaurant service one evening.
 He left Bibendum early in 1995 to devote his time to cookery writing.
 He was replaced as the head chef by Matthew Harris.

 Television

 In June 2011, Hopkinson presented his cooking show The Good Cook, every Friday after The One Show on BBC.
 The series consisted of 6 episodes, being frequently repeated on BBC Two and some excerpts used on BBC One's Saturday Kitchen.
 From June 2013, Hopkinson has presented a new show called Simon Hopkinson Cooks on Channel 4's digital channel More4.

+Personal life

+Hopkinson is gay, having come out to his family when he was 26.
+He was listed at #52 on the 2011 Pink List.